adamovera/linode-cli-snap/README.md

-# Linode CLI (Snap Package)
+# Linode CLI - Snap Package

 [![Snap Store](https://snapcraft.io/linode-cli/badge.svg)](https://snapcraft.io/linode-cli)

-The [Linode CLI](https://github.com/linode/linode-cli) is a wrapper around the [Linode API](https://techdocs.akamai.com/linode-api/reference/api), which gives you the ability to manage your [Akamai Cloud](https://www.linode.com) account from the command line.
-Almost any task that can be done through Cloud Manager can also be performed through the CLI.
+A Snap package for the **Linode CLI**, providing an easy way to manage your Akamai Cloud resources from the terminal.

-> **Note:** This repository maintains the Snap package for the Linode CLI.
-> The CLI itself is developed and maintained by the Linode engineering team.
+> **Scope:** This repository maintains the **Snap packaging** only.
+The Linode CLI itself is developed and maintained by the Linode engineering team.

 ---